 Moreover, the other downside of these filter sand alternatives compared to DE filter media is the price factor, as the latter is relatively affordable—though it can only be used in the skimmer to improve the efficiency of the sand filters.

 Filter glass is one of the most efficient filter sand alternatives used today due to its efficiency over filter sand.
 It can filter down to 5 microns, unlike filter sand, which can only filter down to 30 microns.

 Moreover, filter sand is relatively bulky, since the amount needed is much more than the amount needed for filter glass—which may translate to around 20% less media in weight compared to filter sand used in the same filter.

-Finally, filter sand wears out very soon as compared to filter glass, which is more durable and can last three times longer than the filter sand.
+Finally, filter sand wears out very soon as compared to filter glass, which is more durable and can last three times longer than filter sand.

-Filter glass also reduces back-wash cycle, saving money on your water bill, and lengthens the life span of the pool filter.
+Filter glass also reduces the back-wash cycle, saving money on your water bill, and lengthens the life span of the pool filter.

 ZeoSand is another filter sand alternative that can filter down much smaller debris than regular filter sand—but not better than filter glass.

 ZeoSand has a decreased backwash time as compared to the filter sand, and a smaller quantity is needed for the same effect as filter sand.

 Just like filter sand, ZeoSand lasts up to five years, which means filter glass is more durable than both ZeoSand and 20 silica filter sand.